benmooo/aetheria/renderer_system.md

 # Designing a Modular and Extensible Renderer System

-Absolutely!
 A modular and extensible renderer is crucial for a maintainable and feature-rich rendering engine.
 Let's outline a design that supports this.

 ## Goals